Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 First things first, what are mitochondria?

-Mitochondria are present inside almost all of our cells, turning food and oxygen into the energy your body needs.
+Mitochondria are present inside almost all our cells, turning food and oxygen into the energy your body needs.
 That energy powers everything, from your brain and heart to your muscles, hearing and digestion.
 When mitochondria don’t work properly, cells can struggle to produce energy, and that can lead to a condition called mitochondrial disease.

 What is mitochondrial disease?

-Mitochondrial disease (also called a primary mitochondrial disorder) is actually an umbrella term.
-It describes many different conditions that happen when the mitochondria in your cells can’t make enough energy.
-Symptoms can appear across multiple different systems in the body, especially affecting organs that require a lot of energy, such as the brain, heart or muscles.
+Symptoms can appear across multiple different systems in the body, especially affecting those that require a lot of energy, such as the brain, heart or muscles.

 When it comes to mitochondrial disease, everyone is affected differently, and two people with the same genetic change may have very different experiences.
 Some conditions appear in childhood, while others start in the teens or adulthood.